Learning & Alliance List of L&A activities

 In terms of advocacy, the aim of the project is to encourage new stakeholders (especially from the private sector and research bodies) to support improvements in land governance and the rights of smallholders.
 This could take two forms through:

 The identification of common interest areas (partial alignment); and

 Public debate on important issues related to land security, focusing on non-confrontational advocacy (for example on the various agricultural development models promoted in different countries).

-The learning and advocacy component is managed directly by the Project Implementation Unit.
+The learning and Alliance component is managed directly by the Project Implementation Unit.
 In each country, a national facilitator is the focal point for consulting the stakeholders and assisting in organizing activities.
 At the regional level, activities will be planned in an annual regional consultation meeting and supported by the regional coordinator.